Congress manifesto hints at religion-based reservation in armed forces, claims Rajnath Singh

 Singh also referenced the Sachar Committee Report’s recommendation of a religion-based headcount of the armed forces as purported evidence of his allegations.

-The Sachar Committee Report is an assessment of the socio-economic and educational status of Muslims in India, undertaken by the first United Progressive Alliance goverment after it came to power.
+The Sachar Committee Report is an assessment of the socio-economic and educational status of Muslims in India, undertaken by the first United Progressive Alliance government after it came to power.
 It found that Muslims in India were lagging behind Hindus and Other Backward Castes and recommended affirmative action to uplift them socially.

 Singh claimed that certain sections of the Congress manifesto were influenced by the Sachar Committee Report, particularly sections 3 and 6 in the chapter on minority communities.